GJZwiers/denotation/README.md

 with generated release notes and some final edits can be made before publishing to a module registry like `deno.land/x`.

+## Pre-releases

+Currently there is support for pre-releases with the suffix `-alpha.[version]`.
+Use the `--prerelease` option to make the next release a pre-release.

+If you are on `v1.0.0`, and you make a `fix:` commit for example, with `--prerelease` the next version will become `v1.0.1-alpha.0`.

 ## Roadmap

-- Support Continuous Deployment, where release is immediate and commits with certain scopes like `fix(testing)` and `feat(ci)` are automatically filtered from the release notes.
+- Support Continuous Deployment, where release is immediate
+- Support filtering certain commits from release notes (such as `chore` and `ci`)
+- Support custom version increments based on commit scope like `feat(ci)` incrementing as a patch instead of a minor release.

 ## Contributing